Staff Spotlights

 Lisa frame

-Lisa Remy first joined OhioKAN as a navigator in region 10 in southern Ohio.
+Lisa first joined OhioKAN as a navigator in Region 10 in southern Ohio.
 She had a background in case management working with youth experiencing homelessness at Sojourners Care Network.
 Lisa helped youth transition into paid housing and guided them toward independence, helping with life skills that would enable them to be self-sufficient and successful.
 A lot of the youth she worked with had transitioned out of foster care or had child welfare experience.
 Lisa enjoyed working with families and keeping them together, especially as some of the young people she worked with became parents.

 While working at Sojourners Care Network, she heard about OhioKAN.
 The mission resonated with her, and she wanted to be a part of it, so she applied for an opening.
 She joined OhioKAN as a navigator in the fall of 2020.
 In 2021, Lisa joined Kinnect as a regional coordinator where she focused on administrative support.
-Then, she was promoted to the role of the regional coach where she works with her region’s navigators daily to ensure they are supported in all areas and that families are being served to fidelity of the program.
+Then, she was promoted to the role of the regional coach where she works with her region’s navigators daily to ensure they are supported in all areas and that families are being served to the fidelity of the program.

 “I have seen OhioKAN grow and evolve, and it has been satisfying,” she said.
 “That has been a high point for me, feeling like I have a part in that.”